dev-goraebap/nestjs-mvc-tools/README.md

 ### Jest E2E Testing Limitations

-Initially, we attempted E2E testing using Jest in the `tests/tmp` directory, but had to abandon it due to the following issues:
+Initially, we attempted E2E testing using Jest in the `tests/tmp` directory, but abandoned it due to the following issues:

-- **Module system conflicts**: Compatibility issues when loading Edge.js (an ESM library) in Jest's CommonJS environment
+- **Module System Conflicts**: Compatibility issues when loading ESM library Edge.js in Jest's CommonJS environment
-- **Complex configuration**: Complex setup required for Jest's ESM support and potential conflicts with other libraries
+- **Complex Configuration**: Complex setup required for Jest's ESM support and potential conflicts with other libraries
-- **Unstable test environment**: Tests intermittently failing depending on module loading order or configuration
+- **Unstable Test Environment**: Tests failing intermittently depending on module loading order or configuration

-### Alternative: Manual Testing Environment
+### Alternative: Manual Test Environment

-Due to these limitations, we currently test functionality manually by running actual NestJS applications in `tests/manual-test-app`:
+Due to these limitations, we currently test functionality manually by running an actual NestJS application in `tests/manual-test-app`:

 ```bash
 # Run test app